polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Noncompete

-Any purpose is a permitted purpose, other than providing any good or service that competes with the software.
-A good or service competes with the software if it functions as an economic substitute for the software, for at least some potential users, even if provided free of charge.
+Any purpose is a permitted purpose, except for providing any good or service that competes with the software.

+## Competing Uses

+A good or service competes with the software if it provides so much of the software's functionality to users, and so little additional functionality of a different kind, that it becomes a practical substitute for the software.
+The good or service competes even if it offers the functionality of the software as a different kind of software: application as service, plugin as library, framework as development tool, interpreter as operating system, and so on.

 ## Prior Uses